+A splenic rupture is a tear or split in the spleen.
 The spleen is an organ that helps filter the blood.
 It also makes white blood cells that make proteins to fight infection.
-A splenic rupture is a tear or split that can lead to bleeding inside the body.
+This problem can lead to bleeding inside the body

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at email@example.com.
 Our Health Library Support team will respond to your email request within 2 business days.